1995parham-me/ansible-role/README.md

 ## Requirements

-This role depends on _community.general_ collection and there is no way for setting this in role metadata.
+This role depends on _community.general_ collection and there is no way for setting this in role metadata, so you need to install it manually.

 ```bash
 ansible-galaxy collection install community.general